 - Campsite: 5 soles per tent (only the campsite at Choquequirao is free)

 - Hot shower: 5 soles

 Tips for Choquequirao

-How much time needed for visiting the Choquequirao ruines?
+How much time needed for visiting the Choquequirao ruins?

-Make sure you have enough time at Choquequirao.
-We recommend to plan at least 4 hours to visit Choquequirao.
-The opening hours of the Choquequirao ruines are from 7am untill 5pm.
-We decided to make this a 5 day hike instead of 4 to allow us plenty of time to walk around Choquequirao.
+Make sure you have enough time at the Choquequirao site.
+We recommend planning at least 4 hours to visit Choquequirao.
+The opening hours of the Choquequirao site are from 7 am until 5 pm.
+We decided to make this a 5-day hike instead of 4-day hike to allow us plenty of time to walk around Choquequirao.

 Useful stuff to bring on the Choquequirao trek

 - Clothes with long sleeves: Although shorts and t-shirts sound perfect for trekking in the warm weather of Choquequirao, we hiked with trousers and long sleeves because of the bugs.
 Blackflies are everywhere and they will eat you alive if they get the chance.